Tools & Setup

 - Lightroom and Apple Photos • For photo management and fine-tuning.

-- Make and Zapier • For automation
+- Make and Zapier • For automating the occasional thing.

 - Hey • Which brings sanity to my e-mail inbox (which ultimately ingests from legacy addresses in addition to Google Workspaces.)

 - Glass • A charming and focused photo-oriented social network that I've come to enjoy thoroughly.
 Sometimes described as what Instagram was like in the earlier days (focused on photo sharing.)

 - 2018 MacBook Pro 15” • My main personal workhorse.
 Likely to get replaced at some point in 2023 (by what, nobody knows.
 The new Mini's do look promising, though...)

 - Nuphy Air 75 or Logitech MX Keys • Depending on the day.

 - Logitech MX Master 3s • For clicking on things.